Home Download Orders Contact

 Replication enhances the security of backup files stored on the backup server by replicating them to another location.
 Files can be replicated to another disk drive (removable hard drive, disk array, network drive, NAS, FTP server), optical media (CD/DVD/Blu-Ray/HD-DVD) or tape media (QIC, 4mm DAT/DDS, 8mm, DLT, etc.).

-Fig. 2.1 FBS Server - Replication.
+Fig. 2.1 FBS Server - Replication

 The Replication tab is divided into three separate subtabs: Disk drives, Optical drives and Tape drives.
 In each one you can configure replication settings for the selected media.
 Replication options, which are the same for all drive types, are described below.
 Drive-specific options are described further on.